JmfanBU/ReachNNStar/README.md

 pip install pip --upgrade

-pip install tensorflow # or tensorflow-gpu
+pip install tensorflow # or tensorflow-gpu, tensoflow 2.0 is not compatible with our code

 pip install sympy mpi4py scipy h5py